Discernment Counseling: Support for Couples Facing Uncertainty

 Choosing to actively work on the relationship for a defined period, with both partners fully engaged.

 Every path is treated with care and respect.
-There is no “right” answer—only what feels most honest and healthy for you.
+There is no “right” answer—only what feels most honest and healthy for each partner.

-Unlike traditional couples therapy, discernment counseling recognizes that not both partners may be ready to work on the relationship.
-It creates space for uncertainty rather than pushing for change too quickly.
+Unlike traditional couples therapy, discernment counseling recognizes that both partners may not be ready to work on the relationship.
+It creates space for uncertainty rather than pushing for change quickly.

 Discernment counseling is: